minimalist project management architect

 Nowadays, I'm spending most of my time contributing to standards (P3.express, NUPP, PRINCE2®, PRINCE2 Agile®, and the PMBOK® Guide), and developing eLearning courses in our company, Management Plaza.

-I do like traveling to various countries and delivering presentations.
-In addition to the primary goal, I also use it as an excuse to spend more time and visit new cities, check the cafés, take photos, etc. If you're a conference organizer, especially from a place I've not been to before, feel free to contact me; I'd be happy to deliver a presentation for you.
-It costs only €12k.
-I'm kidding, I don't charge for giving presentations at conferences ;)
+I like to travel to different countries to give presentations.
+In addition to the primary goal, I also use it as an excuse to spend more time and visit new cities, check the cafés, take photos, etc.

 2024